DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 - DSL provides INTERNET connectivity to customers over phone lines and can share the same phone line that is already installed in most homes
 - A DSL MODEM (Modulator / Demodulator) is required to convert DATA into a format suitable to be sent over the phone lines
-    - The MODEM might be a separate DEVICE or it might be incorporated in to a “HOME ROUTER”
+    - The MODEM might be a separate DEVICE or it might be incorporated in to a “HOME router”

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a708b6b4-6de5-4a72-8c77-13f569f4c2d5)